windranger-io/windranger-solidity-template/docs/slither.md

 ## Excluded Directories

-Files and directories may be excluded when they're libraries, or are still under active development.
+Files and directories may be excluded when they are libraries, or are still under active development.

 ### Node Modules

-From the perspective of the repo, everything under `node_modules` is considered as a library.
+Everything under `node_modules` is considered as a library (outside of the control of the project).